 Secondly, I want to create a forum for questions about the book, a place where the concepts become interactive.
 I hope to bring together a network of minstrels to share ideas, expound on topics, and grow the knowledge of the power of God through music.
 The ideas in the book are really only the beginning.
-Each idea could become a chapter of its own.
-Which leads to the next part.
+Each idea could become a chapter or a book of its own, which leads to the next part:

 There may be a physical printing of ATMP in its current form, but my goal is for the next release to be expanded.
 I see the current release as the first volume.
 The next volume (as I envision it right now) will include discussions with master minstrels, where they unload their wisdom on all of us who aspire to be better conduits of God’s message through music.
-Perhaps it will delve deeper into the physics and implications of sound, and its effect on us spiritually.
-The next volume will develop over time, not rushed as much by deadlines.
+Perhaps it will delve deeper into the physics and implications of sound and its effect on us spiritually.
+The next volume will develop over time, not rushed by deadlines like the first one.

-Last for now, this blog will be a resource of supplementary material.
-There are several ideas that didn’t quite make it through the editing process and I need to share them with you.
+Finally, this blog will be a resource of supplementary material.
+There are several ideas that didn’t quite make it through the editing process and I feel the need to share them with you.
 So please, visit the blog often!
 Let’s talk about your thoughts on the book!